 Systems grow, become unruly, and difficult to work with.
 When this happens, we often know that we can do better, but it is hard to take concrete actions which help us get a strong a sense of control over the evolution of an entire code base.
+In this course, Michael Feathers will share what he has learned about efficiently making big changes in large software projects.

 This course contains material beyond what Michael outlined in his classic book Working Effectively in Legacy Code and is more focused on large scale change.